Unfolding a Bykov attractor: from an attracting torus to strange attractors: An application: Hopf-zero singularity unfolds strange attractors

 Setting $ r^{new} = -\sqrt{|b_1 b_2|}\, r$, $z^{new}=-b_2 z,$ and dropping the superscripts ``\emph{new}'', we get the differential equation:

 where $ a=-a_1/b_2 $ and $ b=\pm 1.$ The phase diagram of \eqref{family_unfolding2.2} for $a>0$ and $b=-1$ is shown in Figure \ref{HZ1b}(a). \bigbreak

 Takens \cite{Takens74} proved that there are six topological types for the normal form \eqref{family_unfolding2.2}, but from now on, we are only interested in the one characterized by the conditions $b=-1$ and $a>0$ (Type I of \cite{BIS}; Case III of \cite{GH}).
 The line defined by $r=0$ ($z$-axis) is flow-invariant.
-According to \cite{GH}, any generic unfolding of \eqref{family_unfolding2.2} may be written as:
+According to \cite{GH}, any generic unfolding of \eqref{family_unfolding2.2}, truncated at second order, may be written as:

 whose flow satisfy the following properties (for $\mu_2\geq 0$ and ${\mu_2}>\frac{\mu_1^2}{a^2}$):

 \begin{itemize} \medbreak \item there are two equilibria of saddle-type, say $p_1=(0, \sqrt{\mu_2})$, $p_2=(0, -\sqrt{\mu_2})$, whose eigenvalues of $df^\star$ at the equilibria are $\mu_1 \pm a\sqrt{\mu_2}$ and $\mp 2\sqrt{\mu_2}$; \item there is another equilibrium given by $\left( \sqrt{\mu_2-\frac{\mu_1^2}{a^2}}, -\frac{\mu_1}{a}\right)$ which is a center; \item for $\mu_1=0$, there is a heteroclinic cycle associated to $p_1$ and $p_2$; \item for $\mu_1=0$, if $G(r,z)= \frac{a}{2} r^\frac{2}{a} \left(\mu_2 -\frac{r^2}{1+a}-z^2\right) $ then the Lie derivative of $G$ with respect to the vector field associated to \eqref{family_unfolding2.3} satisfies the inequality: